VauntDev/docs/docs/introduction/overview.md

 * **Broader adoption**: Open-source projects often have a wider user base due to their accessibility and low cost.
 This can lead to more widespread adoption and use of the technology.

-* **Improved quality**: Open-source communities often have a rigorous review process for contributions, which can lead to higher quality code and fewer bugs.
+* **Improved quality**: Open-source communities often have a rigorous review process for contributions, which can lead to higher-quality code and fewer bugs.

 * **Increased visibility**: Building an open-source community can help to promote a project and increase its visibility.
 This can lead to more partnerships, funding opportunities, and community engagement.